 The workshop will be divided during the whole day agenda into two single panels.
 Participants may prefer presentations they will be interested in.
 The topics of the two panels are National supervision and Incident response and Cross border issues.

 Other speakers presented on the Workshop:

-- Massimo Rocca, chairman, CISO ENEL-Italy, European Energy, with presentation Challenges and the way forward to information sharing in the energy sector
+- Massimo Rocca, Chairman, EE-ISAC Chair and Enel Security, European Energy, with presentation Challenges and the way forward to information sharing in the energy sector

 - COL Rastislav Janota, Chairman of the Cybersecurity Committee of the Security Council of the Slovak republic and Director SK-CERT, with presentation Supervision and incident notification: SK approach